Welcome Center & Curiosity Shop

 Available while supplies last.

 Ken Dick, Evergreen Bowls.
 These one-of-a-kind wooden bowls are a true masterpiece and come in various shapes and sizes.
 Ken began working with wood when he was first introduced to the art form in high school.
 After graduation, he worked professionally as a carpenter for over 45 years.
 Upon retirement in 2020, he returned to his lathe and began turning bowls once again.
-Pine, cedar, and fir are some of his favorite wood types to work with.
+Pine, cedar, and fir are some of his favorite wood to work with.

 Become a featured artist in the Welcome Center & Curiosity Shop.
 Our goal is to provide a platform for artists to share their work with the public and to support the local art community.
 Each quarter, we will select one to three artists to showcase their work by providing them a space to display their artwork in the Welcome Center.
 This will give the artist the opportunity to reach a wider audience and potentially sell their work to folks who visit the 577.